GoogleChrome/web.dev/src/site/content/en/metrics/user-centric-performance-metrics/index.md

 been working to standardize a set of new APIs and metrics that more accurately measure how users experience the performance of a web page.

-To help ensure the metrics are relevant to users, we frame them around a few of key questions:
+To help ensure the metrics are relevant to users, we frame them around a few key
+questions:

 <table id="questions">
   <tr>